jyce2/vacc_uganda/README.md

 ### BIOS 841: Statistical Collaboration Project

+#### Association between Caregiver Beliefs and Experiences and Childhood Immunizations in Uganda, 2021

 Background:<br>
 In 2016, a national health survey in Uganda revealed that about 55% of children aged 12-23 months received all recommended vaccinations (UBOS, 2018).
 To explore vaccination coverage in rural areas of western Uganda,